Air Dry Clay Sculpture Foundations I: A Solid Armature

 Small wire armatures for my horse sculptures

 On smaller sculptures, wire can often be enough to provide the support a sculpture needs.
 Creative Paperclay is relative flexible (it has some give, as opposed to La Doll clays, which can be more brittle) and it works well with wire.
-The Foals Rush In series was made using this approach.

 Common materials for air dry clay armatures include: